2023 Best Design & Applied Arts Schools in Indiana

 On average, design graduates from Purdue take out $23,266 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $329, assuming that the borrower is on a 10-year repayment plan.

-Full Design & Applied Arts at University of Evansville Report
+Read full report on Design & Applied Arts at University of Evansville

 Read full report on Design & Applied Arts at Huntington University

-With a ranking of #6, Indiana University - Bloomington did quite well on this year’s best schools for design and applied arts students.
-Located in the small city of Bloomington, IU Bloomington is a public school with a very large student population.
+Indiana University - Bloomington did quite well in this year’s ranking of the best schools for design and applied arts students.
+It came in at #6 on the list.
+Located in the small city of Bloomington, IU Bloomington is a public school with a fairly large student population.

 While working on their degree, design majors at IU Bloomington accumulate an average of around $21,610 in student debt.